Field Mapping for FileMaker

 Configuring DayBack to show records from your FileMaker tables is done almost entirely by filling out a form in DayBack's source settings screen.
 Each table you map to will be shown as a separate " calendar" in DayBack and you can elect for some or all of these calendars to be showing at any given time.

-DayBack is unique in letting you configure as many calendars as you want from as many tables as you'd like, allowing you to see them all at the same time alongside each other with your Google, Office 365, and Basecamp calendar.
+DayBack is unique in letting you configure as many calendars as you want from as many tables as you'd like, allowing you to see them all at the same time alongside each other with your Google, Microsoft 365, and Basecamp calendar.

 DayBack comes with two example tables already mapped for you.
 You can use these Events and To-Do calendars as examples to can see how these are mapped.
 Or simply use these tables as children of records you may already have.
 For example, if you have a jobs table but need to have multiple visits recorded against a job, DayBack's Sample Events table makes a great child-table for your job.

 The Field Mapping form will describe the fields available in DayBack.
 Feel free to disable any fields you don't need or aren't sure about; if there is no "enabled" checkbox beside a field then it's required for the calendar to function.

 If you're an administrator in DayBack, clicking on "Settings" in the calendar's left-hand sidebar will reveal an "Administrator Settings" button that will let you configure calendars.

 In this article

 Having already prepared your file and created your new calendar (steps 2 and 3 here), you'll continue editing the calendar settings by mapping the fields DayBack needs to know about in order to show your records on the calendar.

 - Event id - select the primary key field from this table (this field is required).
 Note that this field doesn't have a label value after it because this field isn't shown in DayBack's popover.
 But DayBack does need to know about it so that it can uniquely identify your records when you edit them.